How to Get a Credit Card with No Credit

 Consider Interest Rates and Annual Fees

 While you don’t have much control over your interest rates when you have little to no credit, you should still shop around to find the best option.
 When you have a high interest, you’ll start compounding debt if you can’t pay all your credit cards bills in one month.

 Also, some credit cards have an annual fee attached to them.
 This is especially true for cards given to people with poor or no credit.
 You can shop around to try and find a credit card that doesn’t have an annual fee.

 What Credit Cards Are Best for Millennials

 Now’s the time to determine what’s the best credit card for millennials.
 While there are many options available, we found a few that you can consider.
 They’re specifically made for first time/newer credit card holders.

-Chase Sapphire Preferred card is an interesting credit card to start out with.
-To start out, there’s a $95 annual fee but it’s waved after the first year.
+Chase Sapphire Preferred® Card is an interesting credit card to start out with.
+To start out, there’s a $95 annual fee.
 However, if you’re willing to pay an annual fee, there are many benefits to choosing the Chase Sapphire Preferred card.

 For instance, earn 1 chase point for every dollar spent and 2 points for every dollar spent on travel.
 Points are worth 1 cent each while they’re worth 25% more when used towards travel.
 If traveling is something you like to do, then this is the credit card for you.

 American Express Cash Magnet